 Roasted Cauliflower with Pesto

-1 large head of cauliflower, washed
+- 1 head cauliflower, washed

-1 large or 2 small cloves garlic
+- 1 large clove garlic

-1/2 teaspoon sea salt or Himalayan salt
+- 1/2 teaspoon sea salt

-1/3 cup hemp hearts
+- 1/3 cup hemp hearts

-2 tablespoons miso + 1 tablespoon warm water or nutritional yeast
+- 2 tablespoons miso + 1 tablespoon warm water, or nutritional yeast

-3 cups basil leaves, packed
+- 3 cups basil leaves, packed

-1/2 cup extra virgin olive oil
+- 1/2 cup extra virgin olive oil

-Preheat the oven to 400 degrees F.
+Preheat the oven to 400ºF.

 Place the cauliflower on a cutting board, and remove leaves from the base of the cauliflower.
 Using a chef’s knife, cut it so the core is flat, and turn it upside down.
-Cut into three to four steaks then into smaller pieces, so it’s easier to manage.
+Cut into three to four steaks then cut into smaller pieces, so it’s easier to manage.

+In a food processor, add the garlic, sea salt, hemp hearts, miso, flax seed until finely chopped, about one minute.
 Add the basil and slowly add a running stream of olive oil until smooth.
 Process for another minute or two.
 Taste and add lemon juice, if desired.